xingyzt/notes/astrophysics.md

     * α ≡ l/H, the ratio of the mixing length (distance traveled by bubble before thermaliing with surrounding) and the pressure scale height
-    * β | βv² is the average kinetic energy of the bubble as it travels over l
+    * β: βv² is the average kinetic energy of the bubble as it travels over l

 ### Stellar model building